astropy/astropy/docs/table/index.rst

    of individual column objects.  *For most users there is NO CHANGE to the interface and behavior of |Table| objects.*

-   The page on :ref:`table_implementation_details` provides details about the change.
+   The page on :ref:`table_implementation_change` provides details about the change.
 This includes discussion of the table architecture, key differences, and benefits of the change.